The

 to show its retro film collection in the old wooden booths.

-the fall of 1979, a local R&B band stands on the Granville
+of 1979, a local R&B band stands on the Granville Street sidewalk

-Street sidewalk to pose for a group photo for their self-produced
+to pose for a group photo for their self-produced debut album.

-debut album.
-Photographer Denise Grant bounces a strobe light
+Photographer Denise Grant bounces a strobe light off the sidewalk

-off the sidewalk and on to the seven musicians lined up in front
+and on to the seven musicians lined up in front of... where else?

-a recent sunny day in 2005, the doors to Movieland are wide open,
+sunny day in 2005, the doors to Movieland are wide open, letting

-letting fresh air into the still-dingy interior.
-I ask the fellow
+fresh air into the still-dingy interior.
+I ask the fellow who

 the movies are popular.
 He shakes his head with dry amusement,